Updated: Jun 7

 ROOF INSPECTION AND CLEANING After a hurricane and especially at the end of rainy season, having your roof inspected will provide peace of mind and the assurance that all is well up there.
 Might as well clean it while you’re at it, right?
 J. Sweet Construction can recommend the right roof inspection/cleaning company for your needs and roofing style.

-MAINTAIN LANDSCAPING Keeping your vegetation in check will not only increase your home’s curb appeal, but will also keep you abreast of any invasive root systems from winding their way into your home plumbing system.
+MAINTAIN LANDSCAPING Keeping your vegetation in check will not only increase your home’s curb appeal but will also keep you abreast of any invasive root systems from winding their way into your home plumbing system.
 (This is Florida, it happens!)
 ERS advises to plan before you plant in order to keep roots away from any water lines, and trim shrubbery that’s grown out around utility lines and access spots.
-While you’re checking out the ground.

 INSPECT SPRINKLER SYSTEM Make sure your sprinklers are all functioning properly and not pooling water near your home, says Budget Dumpster.
 The incessant buildup of water spots near the house could eventually cause significant damage to your foundation.

 THE ATTIC If you’re like most, you haven’t been up in your attic in a long time.
-It’s a good idea to take a peek up there once in awhile to make sure there are no leaks or mold, or the worst-case scenario: A leaky pipe has led to damage all the way through to the ceiling tiles.
+It’s a good idea to take a peek up there once in a while to make sure there are no leaks or mold, or the worst-case scenario: A leaky pipe has led to damage all the way through to the ceiling.
 Avoid those issues and check out your attic every now and then.

 WATER LEAK DETECTION AND MONITORING SYSTEMS Go the extra mile and let technology do the detecting for you, says ERS.
 Water flow monitoring systems protect your entire house by measuring the flow of water into you home.
 By attaching directly to your water main, it is able to detect continuous water flow that isn’t consistent with your everyday use and will stop the water flow into your house automatically.
 That’s real peace of mind when you’re away on vacation!
 Water leak alarms work like smoke alarms.
 Put it on the floor and when it detects water in a specific area, an alarm is triggered.
 You can place them virtually anywhere that might encounter water damage.